emory-courses/computational-linguistics/README.md

 CS|LING|QTM 329 - Computational Linguistics
 =====

-This course focuses on the analysis of plain text, syntactic and semantic structures, ontologies and taxonomies, discourse and distributional semantics, as well as their applications in computational linguistics.
+This course focuses on the analysis of plain text, syntactic and semantic structures, ontologies and taxonomies, as well as their applications in computational linguistics.
-For plain text analysis, regular expressions and n-gram models will be discussed.
+For text analysis, regular expressions and n-gram models are discussed.
-For syntactic analysis, phrase structures and dependency grammars will be discussed.
+For syntactic analysis, constituency and dependency grammars are discussed.
-For semantic analysis, predicate argument structures and abstract meaning representation will be discussed.
+For semantic analysis, predicate argument structures and abstract meaning representation are discussed.
-For discourse analysis, document clustering and question answering will be discussed.
-For distributional semantics, word embeddings and topic modeling will be discussed.
+Computational lexicons such as Treebank, PropBank, WordNet, and FrameNet as well as advanced topics such as document clustering and distributional semantics are also discussed with a focus on their applications.
 Homework assignments may involve big data processing using cloud computing.

 Prerequisites: CS 171 (CS and LING students) or QTM 220 (QTM students).

 * [Syllabus](../../wiki/Syllabus)
 * [Schedule](../../wiki/Schedule)